 What Young People Can Do

 Many ask me how I came to adore the opera.
-It all starts with determination, I reply.
+Well, it all starts with determination.
 Without truly wanting to, no one can truly commit.
 If forced, one will not enjoy the process of learning about opera.
 The first step is understanding that listening to opera should not be a task, but a pleasure.

 Interestingly, according to Costanzo, the 2019 production of Phillip Glass’s “Akhnaten,” most of which did not have supertitles, in which Costanzo starred, was loved by kids.
 Costanzo explained, “[the kids] were given free rein to see the images, to interpret the story the way they wanted, and to connect to the sound of the music and the emotion through something that was rather abstract.”

 Taking Mr. Costanzo’s words under advisement, parents and children can work together to ensure that children feel that emotional connection of which he speaks.
 These children, thus, can embark on the journey of becoming opera aficionados.

 As an opera-loving adolescent myself, I constantly personally urge other children to try to learn about not just opera, but all classical music.
 Because of the societal prejudices I mentioned, many children, through no fault of their own, refuse to make that effort.
 Once these foolish preconceptions are set aside, children can truly commit to learning about this great art.